bhavaniravipati/Monopoly_Game_Simulator/README.md

 ## Basic Overview <br/>
 Monopoly is a multi-person board game where players roll dice to move around the game board.
 In our system, we are simulating a smaller version of the real-world game through a web application.
 This simulated version is a two player game with a reduced board that contains 24 plots in total.
 This board captures most of the different plot types present in the original monopoly board.  <br/>

-## List of Features <br/>
-Following are the features of our game board and the nature of players: <br/>
-There are 24 plots in total<br/>
-1. It is a 2 player game with the maximum number of turns per player reduced to 25<br/>
-2. The properties that a player can hold, apart from plots, are limited only to houses that can be built on some of the plots that he owns<br/>
-3. The number of chance and community cards are limited to 5 each<br/>
-4. Money that each player receives initially is $1500<br/>
-5. The salary a player receives as he passes “GO” cell is $100<br/>
-6. The number of houses that can be built in a plot by a player is limited to 2<br/>
-7. The initial amount with the banker is $5000<br/>

-## Rules of the game <br/>
-1. Roll a dice <br/>
-2. Move the player’s token to the respective position as rolled by the dice <br/>
-3. Perform the action specific to the plot that the token landed on <br/>
-4. If the player lands in a plot which is an avenue, the player can either buy it, build a house or pay rent if the other player has already bought it.
-If a player buys a plot, the system will assign a plot card to the player.
-Plot card includes information related to the plot such as cost and rent of the plot, the number of houses that can be built on the plot, cost to build a house, etc <br/>
-5. If the player owns a plot, he is allowed to build a house on that plot <br/>
-6. If the player lands in a plot which is either Chance or Community Chest, the system will give him a random card and he should perform an action based on assigned card’s instruction <br/>
-7. If the player lands in a plot which has railroad/utilities, he can either buy or pay rent if the other player owns it <br/>
-8. If the player lands in a plot which has an Income tax, he has to pay income tax of $50 to the banker <br/>
-9. If the player lands in a plot which has Jail or Free Parking, he does not perform any action <br/>
-10. If the player lands in a plot which has Go to Jail, then he must backtrack and go to the Visit Jail plot <br/>
-11. If the player passes by Go plot after one complete round, then he will collect $100 salary from the banker <br/>

 ## UI Files <br/>
 There are 4 files related to User Interface placed in WEB CONTENT Folder <br/>
 ###### 1. index.jsp <br/>